Doctor facing state inquiry about Vegas shooter drug records

 - Cohen has 'knowledge' of Russia campaign conspiracy, lawyer says

-“It’s important that the matter not be tried in the media,” Kandt said.

 The disciplinary hearing stems from an Oct.
-3 report by the Las Vegas Review-Journal about Paddock having been prescribed diazepam, an anti-anxiety drug better known as Valium.
-The report cited Nevada Prescription Monitoring Program records, which are password-protected.
+3 report by the Las Vegas Review-Journal saying Paddock had been prescribed diazepam, an anti-anxiety drug better known as Valium.
+The report cited state records that are password-protected.

-The Prescription Board complaint accuses Goldsmith of looking up Paddock’s patient profile to confirm he was not his patient, and accessing the database five more times before “disclosing or allowing to be disclosed to the press” Paddock’s prescription data.
+The complaint accuses Goldsmith of looking up Paddock’s patient profile to confirm he was not his patient, and that he accessed the database five more times before “disclosing or allowing to be disclosed to the press” Paddock’s prescription data.

-Bryson declined to say whether Goldsmith, a weight loss specialist who the attorney said had pain management patients in other practices, accessed Paddock’s records.
+Bryson declined to say whether Goldsmith, a weight loss specialist, accessed Paddock’s records.
 He said Goldsmith plans to invoke his Fifth Amendment right not to provide evidence against himself at the Sept.
-5 board hearing in Reno.
+5 hearing.

-Goldsmith could face revocation of his Nevada license to prescribe medicine if he is found to have violated the federal Health Insurance Portability and Accountability Act, the patient privacy law known as HIPAA.
+Goldsmith could face revocation of his state license to prescribe medicine if he is found to have violated the federal Health Insurance Portability and Accountability Act, the patient privacy law known as HIPAA.

-Kandt and another board attorney told the Review-Journal that Goldsmith was the only health care provider who managed to access Paddock’s patient profile after his death.
+Kandt and another board attorney told the Review-Journal that Goldsmith was the only health care provider who accessed Paddock’s patient profile after his death.

 Two other medical practitioners received letters of reprimand for trying unsuccessfully to access the records after the Review-Journal story was published and Paddock’s prescription profile had been locked, the newspaper said.

 Bryson said Goldsmith moved in recent months to Florida, where he is licensed to practice medicine, and now works with a relative in the finance business.

-The attorney said he was speaking for Goldsmith, declined to say where in Florida his client had moved and said the move had nothing to do with the pharmacy board case.
+The attorney said the move had nothing to do with the pharmacy board case.

+Also Wednesday, police released 22 more video clips of body-worn camera footage showing gun-wielding officers encountering tourists on Las Vegas Boulevard after the Oct.
+1 shooting that killed 58 people and injured hundreds.

+The release was the 16th by the Las Vegas Metropolitan Police Department since May 3 under a court order following a public records lawsuit filed by media including The Associated Press.